cdktf/cdktf-provider-azurerm/docs/notificationHubNamespace.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.47.0/docs/resources/notification_hub_namespace#id NotificationHubNamespace#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.48.0/docs/resources/notification_hub_namespace#id NotificationHubNamespace#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `replicationRegion`<sup>Optional</sup> <a name="replicationRegion" id="@cdktf/provider-azurerm.notificationHubNamespace.NotificationHubNamespace.Initializer.parameter.replicationRegion"></a>

+- *Type:* java.lang.String

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.48.0/docs/resources/notification_hub_namespace#replication_region NotificationHubNamespace#replication_region}.

 ---